covertKlein/covertKlein/README.md

 - 👀 I’m interested in Web 3.0, Cryptography, and automation!
 - 🌱 I’m currently learning Bash and C#
 - 💞️ I’m looking to collaborate on web 3.0 dapps!
-- 📫 How to reach me: Twitter @RayNetTwitch
+- 📫 How to reach me:

 <!---
 covertKlein/covertKlein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.